 OpenSSL 1.1.0f did not include some improvements existing in the mainline.
 An update of the used version should improve the perfs on Power9 by a factor of 1.7.

-Multi-threaded: YES Verdict: BAD To do:
+Multi-threaded: YES

 pts/parboil-1.1.2